Compression and Distillation of Data Quadruplets in Non-intrusive Reduced-order Modeling: Low-rank ADI-based Non-intrusive Balanced Truncation for Continuous-time Systems

 where \( X(\sigma_i) = \tilde{X}(\sigma_i) \) for \( i = 1, \dots, n_p \), and \(\sigma_i\) represent the chosen interpolation points.
 Subsequently, the method approximates \( P \) by implicitly computing the integral:

 The key distinction lies in where \( X(s) \) is interpolated: in numerical integration, \( X(s) \) is interpolated along the \( j\omega \)-axis, whereas in interpolatory projection methods like the ADI method, the interpolation occurs in the right-half of the \( s \)-plane.
+However, the essence of interpolation is the same in both methods—replacing \( X(j\omega) \) with its approximation.

 In \cite{wolf2016adi}, it is shown that the low-rank approximation of Lyapunov equations produced by the block version of PORK is identical to that produced by the ADI method \cite{benner2013efficient} when the mirror images of the interpolation points are used as ADI shifts.
 The block version of PORK enforces block interpolation instead of tangential interpolation.
 Over the past few decades, the ADI method has been highly successful in extending the applicability of BT to large-scale systems \cite{saak2012goal,benner2014self}.
-In the sequel, a data-driven implementation of the block version of PORK-based BT is formulated, which produces results identical to the ADI-based BT.
+In the sequel, a non-intrusive implementation of the block version of PORK-based BT is formulated, which produces results identical to the ADI-based BT.

 The controllability Gramian \( \hat{P} \) of the ROM produced by I-PORK is given by \( \hat{P} = Q_s^{-1} \).
 Similarly, the observability Gramian \( \hat{Q} \) of the ROM produced by O-PORK is given by \( \hat{Q} = P_s^{-1} \).
 These Gramians can be computed non-intrusively using only interpolation data.
 Furthermore, the projection matrices in I-PORK and O-PORK, respectively, are interpolatory.
 Thus, PORK qualifies for use in the non-intrusive implementation of low-rank BT.